Chiang Wan-an: Personal life

-Chiang met his future wife, Shih Fang-hsuan (石舫亘), while they both were students at National Chengchi University.
+Chiang met his wife, Shih Fang-ken (石舫亘), while they both were students at National Chengchi University.
+Shih earned a master's degree in finance from the City University of New York and was a management analyst in San Francisco.
+She is a former eBay executive.
 They dated for ten years and married on 23 May 2009.
-Their first child, a son named Chiang Te-li (蔣得立), was born in June 2011, and their second son, Chiang Te-yu (蔣得宇), was born on 23 July 2021.
-In January 2023, they welcomed their third son, Chiang Te-cheng (蔣得正).
+Their first child and son, Chiang Te-li (蔣得立), was born in June 2011, and their second son, Chiang Te-yu (蔣得宇), was born on 23 July 2021.
+They had a third son, Chiang Te-cheng (蔣得正), born in January 2023.

+In September 2023, Chiang was included on Time's Time 100 Next list, which documents "emerging leaders from around the world who are shaping the future and defining the next generation of leadership".